10 Ways to Avoid the Dreaded “Shelfware”

 Your stakeholders are not going to be willing to adopt if the objectives, efforts, and goals aren’t shared with them from the inception, and they’re going to be equally unwilling if they don’t have a voice in that discussion.

-To improve your adoption, your overall strategic plan should also include hiring the right people—those who understand and will implement the company’s vision effectively.
+To improve your adoption, your overall sales technology selection strategic plan should also include hiring the right people—those who understand and will implement the company’s vision effectively.

 3. Identify Technology Gaps